1. Do a self-guided tour of the All Saints Estate castle and grounds

 For those seeking a more an indepth experience, All Saints Estate offers an exclusive Wine Masterclass style of private tasting in our intimate Private Dining Room or The Family Cellar.
 Private tastings can be accompanied by carefully selected cheeses from Indigo Food Co. for an additional fee.
 Our Private tastings are complimentary for our Wine Club Members, we happily accommodate our non Wine Club guests for a small fee per person.
 Wine Club Members and non-members can book their Private Tasting here.

 3. Enjoy a picnic by the duck pond

 All Saints Estate boasts many locations for a relaxed picnic as well as games of Bocce or Finsk.
 You may have spied your favourite shady tree while doing a self tour of the Estate, or are happy to settle into one the picnic tables set-up by the duck pond.
 Either way you will find something delectable at Indigo Food Co to indulge in while you relax.
-Please note, no BYO food or wine is permitted on the grounds at All Saints Estate.
+Please note, due to licensing requirements NO BYO FOOD OR ALCOHOL is permitted on the grounds at All Saints Estate.

 4. Indulge in a Cheese and Wine Platter

 Indigo Food Co. has fast become a favourite among locals and visitors alike.
 Offering a provender-style cheese tasting room from which to taste and select your favourite cheeses as well as a wide selection of products including cured meats, dips, relishes and olives.
 Create your own cheese platter or choose one of ours, designed by Simon Arkless and the team at Terrace Restaurant.
 A selection of wines from All Saints Estate and St Leonards Vineyard is also avaialble for purchase to complete your cheese and wine indulgence.